MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual-state-manager.md

 <a name="adaptive-layout" />

-## Using the Visual State Manager for adaptive layout
+## Use the Visual State Manager for adaptive layout

 A Xamarin.Forms application running on a phone can usually be viewed in a portrait or landscape aspect ratio, and a Xamarin.Forms program running on the desktop can be resized to assume many different sizes and aspect ratios.
 A well-designed application might display its content differently for these various page or window form factors.